 In addition to putting on bread, it’s fairly versatile.
 I’ve been putting a big spoonful in my oatmeal and making a delicious apple cinnamon oatmeal in the morning.
 You could also make cupcakes with apple butter filling, like the recipe I made for my birthday (I used peach jam but the original recipe calls for apple butter).

-- 12 – 14 applies (preferably Jonathan or Winesap; I used Gala)
+- 12 – 14 apples (preferably Jonathan or Winesap; I used Gala)

-- 1 cup of sugar for every pint of apples (I used brown sugar, and only 1 1/2 cups total)
+- Brown sugar; recipe calls for 1 cup for every pint of apples, but I only use 1 1/2 cups total

 - ½ cup sauternes (optional)